What Happens When A Football Player Is Arrested?

 Once the prosecution agrees to a deal, the defendant must appear before a judge to enter his plea.
 He will miss a game for each week it takes to get to court.
 In court, the prosecution will read a narrative of the case.
 The judge will then ask the defendant if he understands the conditions of his sentence.
 Once the football player responds “Yes,” he is free to go.

-The football player will usually be suspended by his coach for a number of weeks—usually until the first big game against a major school.
-After the player has a successful season, hey may even decide to hire Jansen as his agent to help him prove to the NCAA that his criminal charge—which affects his draft status—was a one-time thing.
-Jansen encourages his client to respond to all inquiries with an honest response that accepts responsibility, but is still professional.
+The football player will usually be suspended by his coach for a number of weeks — usually until the first big game against a major school.
+After the player has a successful season, he may even decide to hire Jansen as his agent to help him prove to the NCAA that his criminal charge — which affects his draft status — was a one-time thing.
+Jansen encourages his client to respond to all inquiries with an honest response that accepts responsibility but is still professional.
 Jansen also helps his client on the public relations side of things, assisting him in boosting his image.
 After that, it’s up to the football player to prove himself and live down his old criminal charge.

-Timothy Jansen is a founding attorney at Jansen & Davis, P.A. in Tallahassee, FL.
+Timothy Jansen is a founding attorney at Jansen & Davis, P.A., in Tallahassee, Florida.
 He is a seasoned criminal attorney who is recognized by peers and clients alike for his ethics, demeanor, and skill.
-Call today at (877) 378-6136 for a free consultation if you need a Tallahassee criminal lawyer.
+Call today at 850-641-8739 for a free consultation if you need a Tallahassee criminal lawyer.